RCharlesAbraham/StandaloneCertificateGenerator/readme/SYSTEM_READY.md

 - ✅ Default admin account found
 - ✅ PHP sessions working

-### Step 2: Test User Registration
+### Step 2: Test User Registration (Students only)
 1. Go to: `http://localhost:3000/public/register.php`
-2. Select "Student" or "Staff"
-3. Fill in all fields
+2. Fill in the student registration fields (Reg No, Name, Department, Phone, Email, Password)
-4. Click "Create Account"
-5. Should redirect to login page
+3. Click "Create Account" → Should redirect to the login page on success
+> Note: Public registration is student-only; staff accounts are intended to be created/managed by admins.

 ### Step 3: Test User Login
 1. Go to: `http://localhost:3000/public/login.php`